Coast Guard, DHS.

-The Coast Guard is establishing permanent safety zones for certain waters of Vieques, Puerto Rico.
+The Coast Guard is proposing to establish permanent safety zones for certain waters of Vieques, Puerto Rico.
 This action is necessary to provide for the safety of life on the navigable waters near the island of Vieques, Puerto Rico due to unexploded ordnances.
-This rulemaking will prohibit mariners from anchoring, dredging, or trawling in the designated areas.
-It will also prohibit persons and vessels from being in the safety zones during clearance operations, unless authorized by the Captain of the Port San Juan or a designated representative.
+This proposed rulemaking would prohibit mariners from anchoring, dredging, or trawling in the designated areas.
+It would also prohibit persons and vessels from being in the safety zones during clearance operations, unless authorized by the Captain of the Port San Juan or a designated representative.
+We invite your comments on this proposed rulemaking.

 Start Further Info